wileyyugioh/zotmoov/README.md

 <img src="res/Image2.png" width="500"/>

-** If you are not using images in notes, it is highly recommended to uncheck "Sync attachment files in My Library" in the Sync settings. **
+**If you are only using linked files, it is highly recommended to uncheck "Sync attachment files in My Library" in the Sync settings.**

-If you want to moove already existing files to the ZotMoov directory, you can right click them and use the appropriate menu item.

 ## FAQ

 ### File Renaming

 I recommend using the [automatic file renaming functionality included in Zotero 7](https://www.zotero.org/support/file_renaming).
 It has support for custom patterns.

 ### Bugs/Feature Requests

 Both can be filed [here](https://github.com/wileyyugioh/zotmoov/issues).
 Please keep feature requests tightly focused on the extension's core purpose of mooving attachments and linking them!